cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Supported Node.js Versions
 ----------------------------
-Cask Coopr supports Node.js version 0.10.26 or above.
+Coopr supports Node.js version 0.10.26 or above.

 .. _prerequisites:

 Software Prerequisites
 ======================

-Cask Coopr requires Java™.
+Coopr requires Java™.
 JDK or JRE version 6 or 7 must be installed in your environment.
-Cask Coopr is certified with Oracle JDK 6.0_31, Oracle JDK 7.0_51 and OpenJDK 6b27-1.12.6.
+Coopr is certified with Oracle JDK 6.0_31, Oracle JDK 7.0_51 and OpenJDK 6b27-1.12.6.

 Linux
 -----